 Religion was organized by a very powerful, well-educated priesthood with unlimited authority under the Pharaoh.
 The king was God on earth in the form of man, and no distinction was made between God and king.
 It was because of this that the ancient Egyptian belief system created and supported the political and social hierarchy.

-Egyptians had thousands of gods, certain gods such as the sun god Ra, were held in greater esteem than others.
+Egyptians had thousands of gods, but certain gods such as the sun god Ra, were held in greater esteem than others.
 He was usually shown in human form with a falcon head crowned with the sun disc encircled by the sacred cobra.
 Many gods were linked to special animals and were depicted to possess an animal head.
 These gods were greatly feared by the people of Egypt.
 It was believed that whoever displeased the gods would face a great punishment such as sickness, starvation, poor harvest or a defeat in battle.

 Prior to the development of the concept of god, powers that controlled natural phenomena were seen as magical entities.
-Magical power was usually demonstrated through the hieroglyph of a sceptre with gods which took animal forms.
+Magical power was usually demonstrated through the hieroglyph of a sceptre, with gods that took animal forms.
 For example, there was Heket, the goddess of childbirth who had the head of a frog; Tefnut, the goddess of moisture and rain, had the head of a lioness; and Anubis, the god of mummification, had the head of a jackal.
 The sceptre can be seen throughout ancient Egyptian history as a symbol of divine power.

 The next stage of religious worship saw Egyptians conceive God in a more personalised form.
 This phase was known as a mythical phase where gods were depicted as having human bodies and temples were built in major cities to worship local gods.
 During the New kingdom, 1100 B.C to 1600 B.C, these temples honoured a triad of gods based on the pattern established by the mythical family of Osiris, Isis and Horus.

 The Pharaoh was god on earth in the form of man and no distinction was made between God and king.
 A powerful and well educated priesthood had unlimited authority under the pharaoh and organised religion.
-It was only the wealthy, namely kings and powerful nobility who could afford the expensive and labour-intensive preparations for the after-life, which would allow them to enter the land of the sun god, which they believed would allow them to keep power.
+It was only the wealthy, namely kings and powerful nobility who could afford the expensive and labour-intensive preparations for the after-life, which would allow them to enter the land of the sun go.,This they believed would allow them to keep power.

 Ancient Egyptians believed that when the pharaoh died, he would enter the land of the sun god, while part of his spirit (known as “ka”) would remain with his body.
 To properly care for his spirit, the corpse was embalmed in a special way, this is known as mummification.
 Initially the dead were buried in small pits in the desert; however, the heat dehydrated the bodies and created lifelike mummies.
 They then buried the bodies in coffins, but found that lack of sand and heat from the desert caused the bodies to decay.
 Centuries later, the Egyptians had managed to create a method of preserving the bodies in a way that they would remain lifelike, by embalming the bodies and wrapping them in strips of linen.